 Sue: They just shot Jamie!
 Is he okay?

 Me: No, he’s dead.

-Meanwhile, Vaughn continues to plot against his so-called allies.
+Vaughn continues to plot against his so-called ‘allies’.

-Sue: I find it hard to believe that the Cyber-brain thing can’t hear Vaughn plotting against it while it’s sitting in the cupboard behind him.
+Sue: I find it hard to believe that the Cyber-brain can’t hear Vaughn plotting against it while it’s sitting in his cupboard.
 Can’t it eavesdrop on him?
 Seriously?

 As UNIT prepare to tackle the Cybermen, Sue’s affection for the soundtrack takes a sudden downturn.